Approved HAE Treatments

 Five products are currently approved and registered by the FDA (the United States Food and Drug Administration), the EMA (the European Medicines Agency) and a number of other countries to treat HAE.

-Berinert, Cinryze, Firazyr and Transemic Acid is approved by Health Canada.
+Berinert, Cinryze, Firazyr and Tranexamic acid are approved by Health Canada.

 brand of plasma derived C1-inhibitor.
 Berinert® is delivered intravenously and is approved for self-administration.